The Charter of the French language and its regulations govern the consultation of English‑language content.

 Dominic Boudreault | © Sépaq

-Consult the following table for the new rules that apply at our fishing destinations regarding the use of personal watercraft during a fishing stay with accommodation or a daily fishing outing.
+Consult the following table for the rules that apply at our fishing destinations regarding the use of personal watercraft during a stay or an activity.

 DESTINATIONAPPLICABLE RULES